Nethereum/Nethereum.BlockchainStorage/README.md

 	* 02 CreateAndApplyDbRoles.sql (ensure it is run against the correct database)
 * Apply the scripts relating to the schemas you require (e.g. SqlServerBlockchainDbContext_dbo.sql, SqlServerBlockchainDbContext_rinkeby.sql etc)

+### Sql Server and Sqlite (Full Framework) Configuration

+For an example - check out the App.config in the "Nethereum.BlockchainStore.EF.Tests" project.
+(Not relevant to dot net core!)